November 16, 2023

 Bread the Chicken Wings – Working with a few wings at a time, coat them first in the egg, then in the flour/cornstarch mixture, followed by another dip in the egg, and finally, coat with the panko.
 Make sure to pack the panko down.
 Place all the finished wings on a sheet pan or a plate on the side.

 Air Fry to Crispy – Preheat the air fryer to 390°F for 3 minutes.
 Spray one side of the wings with oil and place that side up in the basket.
 Be careful not to overcrowd the basket.
 Depending on the size of your wings, cook for 7-9 minutes before pausing the air fryer and flipping them.
 Give them another spray and continue cooking until they are cooked through (approximately another 7 minutes).
-Take them out and repeat the frying steps for the next batch until all the wings are cooked.
+Remove them, and repeat the frying process for the next batch until all the wings are cooked.
+When all the wings are done and you are ready to serve toss them in the sauce and garnish with a generous amount of cilantro.

 Make the Ranch – This couldn’t be easier.
 In a bowl combine the buttermilk, sour cream, and mayo.
 Add in the furikake and garlic powder.
-Enjoy immediately or place in the fridge until the wings are done.
+Enjoy immediately or refrigerate until the rest of the wings are cooked.

 basket of gochujang wings next to the furikake ranch